Its about interiors, interesting places, shifting how we see things, colour, art, ‘wallisms’, street finds, JoyDay, and stuff in general.

 I have become more and more aware of how much plastic is in our lives.

-Now the fact we can not escape it completely is a reality we all have to accept, grudgingly, but the notion and action of waste and wasting is something we can actually change.
+The fact we can not escape plastic, and it’s by-products, completely is a reality we all have to accept, grudgingly, but the notion and action of waste and wasting is something we can actually change.

 So this idea solves multiple problems in one go: just paint the plastic pot the plant came in instead.